Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Water efficiency in products and services.

-Requirements: Products must use at least 20% less water than standard models without compromising performance.
+What are the Requirements: Products must use at least 20% less water than standard models without compromising performance.
 Certification requires independent verification and testing.

-Description: WaterSense certifies products that promote water conservation, helping consumers and businesses reduce water use.
+What does it mean: WaterSense certifies products that promote water conservation, helping consumers and businesses reduce water use.

 Link: WaterSense (EPA)